 The Kaikōura i-SITE is currently closed, please contact the operator directly to speak about bookings or availability.
 Details on all operators can be found here.
-Also, be sure to check out our special deals available here!

 Fyffe House